 The tragic passing of legendary actor Gene Hackman and his wife, Betsy Arakawa-Hackman, has left many in shock.
 While their loss is deeply saddening, their case provides valuable insights into the complexities of estate planning.
 By examining their situation, we can better understand how to protect our loved ones from legal complications and ensure our final wishes are carried out as intended.

-Plan for every possibility
+Plan for Every Possibility

 While Arakawa’s will carefully accounted for contingencies, Hackman’s estate plan left significant gaps.
 Despite the seemingly straightforward nature of his wishes, his personal representative had to petition the court to resolve trust administration issues simply because no alternate successor trustee had been named.
 This oversight added unnecessary complexity to an already difficult time.